 If you want to separate the annotations, select the grouped annotations and right-click to get the menu again.
 This time, choose Ungroup to separate them.
 Once you click off the selection, they will become individual elements again.

-You can save the grouped annotations as a custom stamp.
+As you know, you can save any group of annotations as a custom stamp.
 Select the group and right-click to get the menu.
-Scroll down to Selection again, then over to choose Save Selection as Stamp.
+On the menu, select Selection, Save Selection as Stamp.
 A dialog box will open where you can enter a description and save the new stamp.
-The stamp will be available in your Stamp Toolbox whenever you open PDF Annotator 4.
+The stamp will be available in your Stamp Toolbox whenever you open PDF Annotator.